ntth2000/motion-snap/README.md

 # MotionSnap

-**MotionSnap** is a full-stack web application for managing and processing videos.
+**MotionSnap** is a full-stack web application for managing and processing videos using [EasyMocap librabry](https://chingswy.github.io/easymocap-public-doc/quickstart/quickstart.html).
-It allows users to upload videos, view them in a paginated list, and organize or process video data through a FastAPI backend and a modern Next.js frontend.
+It allows users to upload videos, view them in a paginated list, and organize or process video data through a FastAPI backend and a modern ReactJS frontend.

 ## Pose Extraction Visualization